For more information about Drink In Life Book Club please read the Book Club page.

 “The Guernsey Literary and Potato Peel Pie Society came into being because of a roast pig we had to keep secret from the German soldiers.”

 In the movie version there are scenes where the character of Eben Ramsey says, “Sweetest pork I’ve ever tasted, Dawsey!” and you see Dawsey pulling that roasted pig out of the oven in a flashback.
 I hope that these pork chops would bring out the same reaction.
+I paired these pork chops with some oven roasted carrots.

-In the book, the offering of the Potato Peel Pie was not shall we say, edible.
+Fun Fact: In the book, the offering of the Potato Peel Pie was not shall we say, edible.
 In the movie version of the book there is a great scene where Juilet is literally gagging on this pie.
 The recipe for the original pie, is available on The Guernsey Literary and Potato Peel Pie Society book website.
 This very sad pie contains just a potato, a beet, and a drop of milk, it is authentic to the World War II occupation and how difficult it was to find food to eat on the island during this time.

 “A party without cake is just a meeting.”Julia Child